dustinpfister/blog_posts/_posts/js-javascript-throw.md

 addNumbers('foo', []); // Error must give numbers
 ```

-The value can be a string, number, boolean, or an object that should be given certain standard key value pairs more on that later.
+The value can be a string, number, boolean, or an object that should be given certain standard key value pairs, more on that later.
 For now you should get the basic idea at least, the throw statement will cause an error to happen, and then an additional value can be passed as a way to shed some light on what that error is.

 ### 1.2 - javaScript throw defined with an object